About my board

 - Milling tools:

 Otherplan alerts you if there are areas which needs a smaller tool.

 Programing the Board

-After succeeding completing the assignment of week eight, embedded programing, the programing went smoothly.
-I downloading the files from the lecture page:
+After completing the assignment of week eight, embedded programing, the programing went smoothly.
+I downloaded the files from the lecture page: